BrainbaseHQ/kafka-master-prompt/3_abhinav.md

 - **When should I use `get_options_for_prop`?**
   Use it when you need to discover what values are available.
 If you already know the exact ID/value, skip it and configure directly.

-- **What if I get "Cannot fetch options for X - must configure Y first"?**
-  This is only for the wizard flow.
-Either: (1) Configure Y first then fetch X, OR (2) Skip the wizard and configure X directly if you know the value.
+- **How do I configure array fields (string[], number[])?**
+  Always use a list: `action.configure({"assignees": [value1, value2]})`.
+The system accepts numbers, strings, or floats - it normalizes them.

+- **How do I use static options?**
+  Use the EXACT value shown in the options list.
+For `Options: Urgent, High, Normal, Low`, use `"Low"` not `"4.
+Low"` or `"4"`.

 - **What if configure() returns an error?**
-  Check the error message - it will tell you which value is invalid and show valid options.
+  Check the error message - it will tell you which value is invalid.
 This only happens if you previously fetched options for that prop.
+For array fields, check that you're using a list.

 - **What does "Invalidating cached options for 'propName'" mean?**
   When you change a prop with `reloadProps=true`, cached options for later props may no longer be valid.
 Your configured values are preserved, but you may want to re-fetch options to verify they're still valid.